We are still OPEN and AVAILABLE to HELP YOU during the pandemic. We're following all DHHS protocols, and look forward to help you soon!

 It simply doesn't provide much information that will change treatment or management.
 If you are not recovering within the expected time frame ,and your physiotherapist is concerned, they can then advise you if imaging is needed.

 What should you do about Low Back Pain?

 Firstly do not stress!
 Low back pain is extremely common and it does get better.

 Evidence suggests keeping active and continuing with normal activities leads to quicker recovery.

 Seek advice and assessment from a local physiotherapist, specifically trained in physio for lower back pain.

 Your physiotherapist can prescribe specific exercises and give you the best advice to speed your recovery.
 They can also provide manual therapy, when it is implicated, and guide you on your return to sport and full function.

-To make a booking to see your local Melbourne lower back pain physiotherapist for treatment of your low back pain, please call your local Melbourne Sports Physiotherapy clinic or book online.
+To make a booking to see your local Melbourne lower back physiotherapist for treatment of your low back pain, please call your local Melbourne Sports Physiotherapy clinic or book online.